This post may contain affiliate links from which i can earn a commission

 - Finding it difficult to go to the toilet

-You first need to identify the muscles so you know how to contract them.
+You first need to identify the muscles so you know how to contact them.

 When you are peeing try stopping mid-stream.
 This is the muscle you need to wake up.